programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/nonroot/_index.en.md

 # run easydb processes as nonroot user

-To switch the user which runs the easydb processes, add this to your yml-configuration, e.g. in `easydb-server.yml`:
+To switch the user which runs the easydb processes, add the `UID` and `GID` of that user to your yml-configuration, e.g. in `easydb-server.yml`:

 ```yaml
 server: